Check out these BFF articles!

 A careful observation of the Book of Nehemiah reveals even more important tasks than rebuilding the city wall in order to rebuild the people of God.
 It is inadequate to be satisfied with a city that has tall skyscrapers but does not have law and order.
 Modern societies to different degrees are facing what it is like to have a form of organization but disorder in the lives of people.

-Nehemiah, a prophet of old, called the people to reassemble before God.
+Nehemiah, the governor, called the people to reassemble before God.
 Each chapter holds a special emphasis on one facet of restoration.
 The enemies were not located just on the outside of the walls but also on the inside.
 It was this 'inside' culprit that before had foiled Israel.

 The key to understanding the Book of Nehemiah is the place prayer took in the steps of restoration.
 Prayer is honest talk with God depicting the prophet's dependence upon God.